-How to Keep Your Pet Warm This Winter: Even while your cat has a fuzzy coat, it won’t be enough to keep them warm in the winter for the majority of breeds.
+How to Keep Your Pet Warm This Winter: Even while your cat has a fuzzy coat, it won’t be enough for most breeds to keep them warm in the winter.
 Here are some of our best suggestions for ensuring the comfort and safety of pets during winter.

 -